beast-incarnate/guided-learning-solution/README.md

 The project consists of a single script "player.js".
 On DOM load of www.google.com the script loads the stTipCss and guideJson.
-On sucessfull network response the script parses the response and creates tooltip for each step.
+On successfull network response the script parses the response and creates tooltip for each step.
 Finally it initializes the next and cross actions present on the tooltip.